M. K. Pandhe

 Madhukar Kashinath Pandhe (11 July 1925 – 20 August 2011) was a Politburo member of the Communist Party of India (Marxist) from 2002 to 2011 and was also the General Secretary of the Centre of Indian Trade Unions (CITU), one of the largest trade unions in India.

 Early life

 M.K.
-Pandhe, was a brilliant student, who got scholarships throughout his studies, which covered his educational expenditure.
-When his parents were transferred to Solapur in 1939, where Pandhe's family stayed next to a textile mill, he for the first time, got opportunity to confront with the problems of workers.
+Pandhe was a brilliant student, who got scholarships throughout his studies, which covered his educational expenditure.
+When his parents were transferred to Solapur in 1939, where Pandhe's family stayed next to a textile mill, he for the first time got the opportunity to experience the problems of workers.
 At the age of 13, Pandhe got involved with the activities of the organization "Prakash Mandal", which tried to create awareness among people by writing political news on the roadside walls.
 Pandhe got master's degree from Pune University and then got a PhD in Politics and Economics.
 His Principal in Pune University, Prof. D.R.
 Gadgil inspired and supported him to become M.A and PhD.
 He was attracted to the left politics and became the Student Federation secretary of Sonapur.